QMCPACK/qmcpack/docs/methods.rst

 Crowds are owned by MPI processes and the number of crowds is specifed on a per MPI process basis.
 If a user requests 4 crowds and there are 16 walkers per MPI rank, then each crowd will have 4 walkers.
-For the purposes of pure CPU runs, it is generally sufficient and often optimal to have a single crowd.
+For the purposes of pure CPU runs, it is generally sufficient to have the number of crowds matche the number of threads spawned by each MPI process and one walker per crowd.
 For large GPU runs, either for large electron count runs or for those with large numbers of walkers, using multiple (2,4,8) crowds per MPI process (and therefore per GPU) is generally optimal.
 The optimal settings depend on details of the hardware and the specifics of a given run, so benchmarking is recommended.
 Settings do not need to be reoptimized for runs with similar electron and walker counts on the same hardware.